KeyanSong/431-2018/slides/class02/README.md

     - Nate Silver's [The Signal and the Noise](http://goo.gl/lS9LQ2)
 5. Read the [Course Syllabus](https://thomaselove.github.io/2018-431-syllabus/), check out the [Course Notes](https://thomaselove.github.io/2018-431-book/), and familiarize yourself with what's available on the [Course Website](https://github.com/THOMASELOVE/431-2018).
 6. Once I have your preferred email address, you'll receive an invitation soon from DataCamp, a terrific learning platform for data science.
 More details are in the [DataCamp chapter of the Syllabus](https://thomaselove.github.io/2018-431-syllabus/datacamp.html).
 Please accept the invitation to join us at DataCamp, once you receive it.
 7. If you have questions about the course, please ask us at **431-help at case dot edu**.
-TA office hours begin next week.

-## Today's Links

-Coming soon.

 ## One Last Thing

-Coming soon.
+If you're interested in getting even more useful things to read, you might want to take a look at Kieran Healy's upcoming book: [Data Visualization: A practical introduction](http://socviz.co/) which sure looks like a useful book to me.